Drykolf/Gamigin/Readme.md

 | /bonus, ?b      |     both     |   any |

 - addplayer
-  ⋅⋅This one registers a player as a participant for the event.
+  ⋅⋅⋅This one registers a player as a participant for the event.
 A player must be registered before updating any information from him/her.
-  ⋅⋅ Example: /addplayer Drykolf 'Phoenix' 'Yela'
-  ⋅⋅ Required arguments: Player, Chosen dino (choices), Dino name ⋅⋅ Optional arguments: None
+  ⋅⋅⋅Example: /addplayer Drykolf 'Phoenix' 'Yela' ⋅⋅⋅Required arguments: Player, Chosen dino (choices), Dino name ⋅⋅⋅Optional arguments: None
 - setplayer
-  ⋅⋅ Updates a player information.
+  ⋅⋅⋅Updates a player information.
-  ⋅⋅ Example: /setplayer Drykolf
+  ⋅⋅⋅Example: /setplayer Drykolf
-  ⋅⋅ Required arguments: Player
+  ⋅⋅⋅Required arguments: Player
-  ⋅⋅ Optional arguments: dino_type (choices), dino_name, dino_status (alive?), dino_personality(Unknown by default), dino_essence (shiny essence, choices), dino_imprinting, dino_relationship(happy?, choices?), companionship_lvl, saddle_mastery, dino_companionship, capacity_lvl, studious_mastery
+  ⋅⋅⋅Optional arguments: dino_type (choices), dino_name, dino_status (alive?), dino_personality(Unknown by default), dino_essence (shiny essence, choices), dino_imprinting, dino_relationship(happy?, choices?), companionship_lvl, saddle_mastery, dino_companionship, capacity_lvl, studious_mastery
 - delplayer
-  ⋅⋅ Removes the player information from the bot tables.
+  ⋅⋅⋅Removes the player information from the bot tables.
-  ⋅⋅ Example: /delplayer Drykolf
+  ⋅⋅⋅Example: /delplayer Drykolf
-  ⋅⋅ Required arguments: Player
+  ⋅⋅⋅Required arguments: Player
 - player
-  ⋅⋅ This command displays a card with the information regarding the player.
-Can be own information, or another player's ⋅⋅ Example: ?pl
+  ⋅⋅⋅This command displays a card with the information regarding the player.
+Can be own information, or another player's ⋅⋅⋅Example: ?pl
-  ⋅⋅ Optional arguments: Player
+  ⋅⋅⋅Optional arguments: Player
 - players
-  ⋅⋅ Shows a list of the players registered for the event
+  ⋅⋅⋅Shows a list of the players registered for the event ⋅⋅⋅Example: ?players
-  Example: ?players
 - bonus
-  ⋅⋅ Shows the bonus that a player has for any ability roll ⋅⋅ Example: ?b tek -> would show any bonus tek related, if no arguments, will show any bonus that has any points on ⋅⋅ Optional arguments: any word works as a search
+  ⋅⋅⋅Shows the bonus that a player has for any ability roll ⋅⋅⋅Example: ?b tek -> would show any bonus tek related, if no arguments, will show any bonus that has any points on ⋅⋅⋅Optional arguments: any word works as a search
 - addplayerclass
-  ⋅⋅ Adds a classification to the player
+  ⋅⋅⋅Adds a classification to the player
-  ⋅⋅ Example: /addplayerclass Drykolf Bird
+  ⋅⋅⋅Example: /addplayerclass Drykolf Bird
-  ⋅⋅ Required arguments: Player, Classification (choices)
+  ⋅⋅⋅Required arguments: Player, Classification (choices)
 - delplayerclass
-  ⋅⋅ Removes a classification from the player
-  ⋅⋅ Example: /delplayerclass Drykolf Bird
+  ⋅⋅⋅Removes a classification from the player ⋅⋅⋅Example: /delplayerclass Drykolf Bird
-  ⋅⋅ Required arguments: Player, Classification (choices)
+  ⋅⋅⋅Required arguments: Player, Classification (choices)
 - addplayercap
-  ⋅⋅ Adds a capacity to the player
+  ⋅⋅⋅Adds a capacity to the player
-  ⋅⋅ Example: /addplayercap Drykolf Execute
-  ⋅⋅ Required arguments: Player, Capacity (choices)
+  ⋅⋅⋅Example: /addplayercap Drykolf Execute ⋅⋅⋅Required arguments: Player, Capacity (choices)
 - addplayercap
-  ⋅⋅ Adds a capacity to the player
+  ⋅⋅⋅Adds a capacity to the player
-  ⋅⋅ Example: /addplayercap Drykolf Execute
-  ⋅⋅ Required arguments: Player, Capacity (choices)
+  ⋅⋅⋅Example: /addplayercap Drykolf Execute ⋅⋅⋅Required arguments: Player, Capacity (choices)
 - delplayercap
-  ⋅⋅ Removes a capacity from the player
+  ⋅⋅⋅Removes a capacity from the player
-  ⋅⋅ Example: /delplayercap Drykolf Execute
-  ⋅⋅ Required arguments: Player, Capacity (choices)
+  ⋅⋅⋅Example: /delplayercap Drykolf Execute ⋅⋅⋅Required arguments: Player, Capacity (choices)
 - setbonus
-  ⋅⋅ Updates bonuses from the player, the bonus can be a direct value (2), or an addition/subtraction over the old bonus (+3) ⋅⋅ Example: /setbonus Drykolf Hunting +2
+  ⋅⋅⋅Updates bonuses from the player, the bonus can be a direct value (2), or an addition/subtraction over the old bonus (+3) ⋅⋅⋅Example: /setbonus Drykolf Hunting +2
-  ⋅⋅ Required arguments: Player, ability (choices), bonus
+  ⋅⋅⋅Required arguments: Player, ability (choices), bonus

 ###### TODO: